robstave/angular2-training/session-one/page4.md

   update src\app\app.module.ts
 ```

-Lets modify the state component to have an input
+Lets modify the _state.component.ts_ to have an input

 ```typescript